Faculty Spotlight | Julie Mancine

 Julie also spends a good deal of time serving as the Hayes-Heighe House Coordinator.
 The historic building hosts exhibits and holds events relating to local history and culture.
 As coordinator, Julie works with the advisory committee to pick topics for exhibits and to generate ideas for events.
 She sometimes works with guest curators, drawn from Harford’s faculty.
 “I write panel text, select images, do graphic design, contact other institutions to borrow objects, and install the exhibits.
 I invite speakers, advertise events, and do introductions.
 There are open hours for visitors, and I also lead tours through the House.
 I encourage faculty to have their students visit the House itself, as well as the various exhibits that provide great hands-on learning.
 We also welcome a large number of community residents as visitors and attendees, so I see community outreach and education as a big part of my job,” explained Julie.

 Community is truly at the heart of everything Julie does.
 “Hays-Heighe House is one of the community’s touch points for the College.
 Our programs are a commitment-free way for people to test the waters of this campus’s culture of learning and exploration and see that they are welcome participants.
 It’s a place where community members can interact with scholars and feel a camaraderie based on shared passion for particular subjects.
 The College Archives, then, preserve the experiences of our campus community.
-That reaches widely into Harford County, including former students, retired faculty and staff, the fans of our sports teams, people who attended HCC summer camps as children, and folks who come to see the ballet or the myriad of other cultural events here on campus,” Julie added.
+That reaches widely into Harford County, including former students, retired faculty and staff, the fans of our sports teams, people who attended Harford summer camps as children, and folks who come to see the ballet or the myriad of other cultural events here on campus,” Julie added.

 On and off campus, Julie strives to make her community a better place for everyone.
-She is a member of the Safe Zone Committee and helped to create the HCC introductory LGBTQ+ sensitivity training and the longer ally training workshop, and co-presented those workshops a number of times.
+She is a member of the Safe Zone Committee and helped to create the Harford introductory LGBTQ+ sensitivity training and the longer ally training workshop, and co-presented those workshops a number of times.
 Julie also serves on the Diversity, Inclusion, Culture, and Equity (DICE) Committee.
 Out in the community, she served on a committee with specialists from other Maryland college archives and libraries that worked to plan for a regional digital archive, work that was eventually realized when Digital Maryland became a hub for the Digital Public Library of America.
 When Aberdeen Proving Ground reached its centennial anniversary, she served on the marketing and outreach committee for the celebration and is currently on the steering committee for Harford County’s 250th anniversary celebration, coming up in 2023.

 In her spare time, Julie likes to hike, photographing and trying to identify the flora and fauna.
 “There are also fantastic museums and historic sites in this region of the country; I let the weather decide if I’ll be inside or outside on a weekend.
 I’m also a voracious reader, and can’t be interrupted once I’m into a book,” she said.